nus-cs2030s/2324-s2/docs/35-logger.md

 ## `Loggable` Class

-Let's do it in a more OO-way, by writing a class to replace `Pair`.
+Let's do it in a more OO way, by writing a class to replace `Pair`.

 ```Java
 // version 0.1